-Setsuko Yufu Atsumi & Sakai Setsuko Yufu is a senior partner at Atsumi & Sakai, having developed for more than 30 years her extensive experience in cross-border transactions and corporate practice, including antitrust and competition law.
-She is especially experienced in international cartel investigations and is ranked as a leading individual in relation to antitrust and competition law in the Legal 500 Asia-Pacific 2013 and Chambers Asia-Pacific 2013 publications.
-After qualifying at the Japan Federation of Bar Associations, she studied at the Europa Instituut in the University of Amsterdam and worked in a leading global law firm in Brussels in 1986-1987.
+Setsuko Yufu Atsumi & Sakai Setsuko Yufu is a senior partner at Atsumi & Sakai, with more than 30 years' experience in cross-border transactions and corporate practice, including antitrust and competition law.
+She is especially experienced in international cartel investigations and is ranked as a leading individual in relation to antitrust and competition law in the Legal 500 Asia-Pacific 2015 and Chambers Asia-Pacific 2015 publications.
+She is also ranked as 'Highly recommended' in GCR 100 2015.
+After qualifying at the Japan Federation of Bar Associations, she studied at the Europa Instituut in the University of Amsterdam and worked in a leading global law firm in Brussels from 1986 to 1987.
 She serves as a board member of the EU Studies Association - Japan and is noted for her comprehensive knowledge of EU competition law.